 - How to add users to your HomeKit home

 - How to use Siri with your HomeKit accessories

 How to use your HomeKit accessories outside of your home

 Want your lights to come on before you get home?
-Turn down your thermostat after you've left for vacation?
-You can always use your accessory's app, but if you have iOS 9 or an Apple TV, you can also use Siri commands when you're out and about.
+Turn off your thermostat after you've left for vacation?
+You can use the Home app, the companion app that came with your accessory, or a third-party HomeKit app.
+If you have a HomeKit Hub, you can also use Siri commands when you're out and about.

 Run into problems?

-My first suggestion is to try out our HomeKit troubleshooting tips; if you're still having problems getting set up, we'll try and help you out either here in the comments, or we suggest chatting with your accessory manufacturer/Apple, depending on the problem.
+Check out our HomeKit troubleshooting tips; if you're having problems getting set up.
+We'll also try to help you out in the comments below, or you can chat with your accessory manufacturer/Apple, depending on the problem.